Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Pull the cover off the pressure switch (be careful due to the presence of live terminals)

-- Watch inside the pressure switch to see if there is any arching or sparking when you turn on the compressor
+- Watch inside the pressure switch to see if there is any arcing or sparking when you turn on the compressor

-If you compressor is large enough and has a start capacitor, it’s likely that your circuit breaker trips due to the failing of the capacitor.
+If your compressor is large enough and has a start capacitor, it’s likely that your circuit breaker trips due to the failure of the capacitor.